joemasilotti/TurboNavigator/README.md

 You can also implement an optional method on the `TurboNavigationDelegate` to handle custom routing.

 This is useful to break out of the default behavior and/or render a native screen.
 You may inspect the provided proposal and decide routing based on any of its properties.
-For custom native screens, you may also include a `"view-controller"` property that will be passed along.
+For custom native screens, you may also include a `"view-controller"` (or `"view_controller"` or `"viewController"`) property that will be passed along.

 ```json
 {